 6. When your dough is almost finished rising, melt the butter and garlic salt together.

 7. Once dough is risen, punch it down and turn out onto your floured surface.
 Pre-heat oven to 375 degrees.
 Separate into 4 balls of dough, leaving them all covered except the one you’re working with.
-Using a well-floured rolling pin, roll the dough out until it is approximately 1/4 inch thick (give or take a little).
+Using a well-floured rolling pin, roll the dough out until it is approximately 1/4 inch thick.
 The side facing you will be the inside of the calzone.

-8. Brush on some garlic butter, then add approximately 1 cup of cheese plus any other toppings desired.
+8. Brush on some garlic butter, then add approximately 1 cup of cheese plus any other toppings desired on one half of the dough.
 Fold over calzone, sealing edges well, and pressing with a fork.
 Cut 2 holes in the center to allow steam to escape.

 9. Bake at 375 for 30 minutes.